The National Museum

 The National Museum offers an excellent insight into the history of Denmark.

-The National Museum located in The Prince’s Palace was built by Nicolai Eigtved between 1743 and 1744 for the Danish Crown Prince Frederik V and Crown Princess Louise.
-The gallery is reflected in the architecture, space and witness of the rooms, offering plenty of options to show exquisite handicrafts.
-The museum is well-structured and takes two days if you wish to cover all.
+Nicolai Eigtved built the National Museum in The Prince’s Palace between 1743 and 1744 for the Danish Crown Prince Frederik V and Crown Princess Louise.
+The gallery is reflected in the rooms' architecture, space and witness, offering plenty of options to show exquisite handicrafts.
+The museum is well-structured and takes two days to cover everything.

 Captivating Collections

-In the Museum you will find some permanent collections such as an extensive ethnographical collection, a collection of classical and near eastern antiquities, a coin- and medal collection and a toy museum.
+In the Museum, you will find some permanent collections such as an extensive ethnographical collection, a collection of classical and near eastern antiquities, a coin- and medal collection and a toy museum.

 Also, the Victorian apartment Klunkehjemmet, practically unchanged since 1890, is recommended, as well as the exhibition on Danish Antiquity, including prominent national treasures such as the more than 3,000 years old Sun Chariot, the Bronze Age Egtved Girl.